opencomputeproject/SAI/doc/sai-ptf/pcbb_test_plan.md

 ### Case12: encap_ecn_congestion_v6_in_v4

 ### Testing Objective <!-- omit in toc -->
-This verifies in tunnel dscp remap if DSCP field is remapped for outer header on encapsulation and DSCP field of inner header remains the same on decapsulation when using DSCP pipe mode.
+This verifies in tunnel dscp remap if DSCP field is remapped for the outer header on encapsulation and DSCP field of the inner header remains the same on decapsulation when using DSCP pipe mode.
-This verifies the DSCP field is preserved end-to-end by copying into the outer header on encapsulation and copying from the outer header on decapsulation, combining with qos map.
+This verifies the DSCP field is preserved end-to-end by copying into the outer header on encapsulation and copying from the outer header on decapsulation, combining with QoS map.

-    We will send decapsulated packet from port1 and expect a encapsulated packet on any lag1-4 member
+    We will send a decapsulated packet from port1 and expect an encapsulated packet on any lag1-4 member
     -----------------------------------------------------------------
     Ingress side[port1]           |          Egress side[lag1] [lag2] [lag3] [lag4]
     ------------------------------------------------------------------